Crown Castle International Corp Q4 2025 Earnings Call Transcript

 Operator

-Batya Levi — Analyst, Ubs
+Batya Levi — Analyst, UBS

-Yeah, thanks.
-I think first of all on the Slowdown point.
-As I was saying, if you look at the 25 numbers in the 26 guide, if you were to adjust for the change in other billings, the, the growth this year is about what it was last year in the same zip code.
-So not much change there, I would say compared to last year.
-Most of it’s account for change in other billings.
-And then in terms of the proportion on COLA versus Amendment, we haven’t seen anything.
-It’s about the same ratio as we’ve seen last year.
+Yeah.
+Thanks.
+I think, first of all, on the slowdown point, as I was saying, if you look at the ’25 numbers and the ’26 guide, if you were to adjust for the change in other billings, the growth this year is about what it was last year, in the same ZIP code.
+So not much change there, I would say, compared to last year.
+Most of it is on account for change in other billings.

-Batya Levi — Analyst, Ubs
+Batya Levi — Analyst, UBS

-And on the cost side, on the.
+And on the cost side?

-Cost side, I think that we did say upon the announcement of the transaction when we provided the guide post the close of the transaction that we are, you know, take some costs out.
-So I think what you’re seeing here is in line.
-But I think the bigger point that we’ve talked about in previous calls is we think there is continued opportunity for us to make some investments in platforms and systems in the next couple of years.
-Drive better customer experience, whether it’s cycle times or interactions with customers, more efficiency, higher productivity levels.
-So I think, as Chris Hillebrand mentioned, we are on a pathway to pursue a series of initiatives that we think both in terms of investments and automation that we think including some AI efforts that we think will continue to drive improvement on the cost side over the next couple of years.
+On the cost side, I think that we did say upon the announcement of the transaction when we provided the guide post the close of the transaction that we are — take some costs out.
+So I think what you’re seeing here is in line, but I think the bigger point that we’ve talked about in previous calls is we think there is continued opportunity for us to make some investments in platforms and systems in the next couple of years, drive better customer experience, whether it’s cycle times or interactions with customers, more efficiency, higher productivity levels.

-Batya Levi — Analyst, Ubs
+Batya Levi — Analyst, UBS

 Operator

-Ari Klein — Analyst, BMO Capital Markets
+Aryeh Klein — Analyst, BMO Capital Markets

-Thanks.
-I imagine there are some legal costs associated with dish.
-Is that in G and A and is it of any significance?
 And then the composition of share repurchase and debt repayments a little different than previously discussed with less repurchases.
-Is that largely to maintain leverage?
-Ex.
+Is that largely to maintain leverage ex DISH?

-Yeah.
-So let me cover the legal costs.
-So yeah, I mean we’ve thought about it as we provided our guidance.
-They can always be something extreme, but I think it’s factored into the guidance that we provided.
-On your second question, I think that.
-Sorry, give me a second.
-Yeah, I mean on your second question I think we.
-The capital allocation framework we’d outlined was for leverage of 6 to 6.5%.
-So if you look through that with the change in the DISH outlook and you look at our EBITDA and AFFO outlook, we thought it made sense to pay down more debt and stay within the range because as we said previously, the key for us is to be investment grade.
+On your second question, I think that — sorry, give me a second.
+Yes.
+I mean on your second question, I think we — the capital allocation framework we outlined was for leverage of 6 to 6.5.
+So if you look through that, with the change in the DISH outlook and you look at our EBITDA and AFFO outlook, we thought it made sense to pay down more debt and stay within the range because as we said previously, the key for us is to be investment grade.
+So this keeps us in the leverage ratio we had outlined and continues to preserve financial flexibility and also provide good risk-adjusted returns for our shareholders.

-Ari Klein — Analyst, BMO Capital Markets
+Aryeh Klein — Analyst, BMO Capital Markets

 Thank you.